c64lib/gradle-retro-assembler-plugin/README.md

 Currently, the plugin supports [Kick Assembler](http://theweb.dk/KickAssembler/Main.html#frontpage) as the only ASM dialect.

+Retro Build Tool is published at: https://plugins.gradle.org/plugin/com.github.c64lib.retro-assembler

 ## Highlights

-Current version is 1.4.4.
+Current version is 1.5.1

-It brings support of [Charpad 3.0](https://subchristsoftware.itch.io/charpad-pro) export of CTM files (bitmap modes related artefacts).
+It supports most of the tools needed in game dev such as charpad, spritepad and goattracker packer and relocator.

 ## User's Manual